TheVikkodamus/White-Box-Dungeon_Adventures/homebrew/d6_checks.md

 *\* Note: A character with a total 0-in-6 chance cannot succeed on a standard check unless they receive situational bonuses, expert gear, or outside assistance to raise their odds.*

 > ### Example: Jumping a Chasm
 > A Fighter wants to leap across a dangerous chasm, requiring a Strength check.
 Their Strength score is 15.
-Looking at the table below, a score of 15 has a **2-in-6 Base Odds** and grants a **+1 Stat Modifier**.
+Looking at the table **above**, a score of 15 has a **2-in-6 Base Odds** and grants a **+1 Stat Modifier**.
 Combining them gives the Fighter a final **3-in-6 chance** of success, meaning they succeed on a roll of 1, 2, or 3.

 ---